springrat/FinalProject/README.md

 </table>

-To simpilify my menu, I printed the options and added input variable tag 'choice' at the end to apply to each option.
-If an option outside of the listed numeric choice is entered an error message will show.
+<em> To simpilify my menu, I printed the options and added input variable tag 'choice' at the end to apply to each option.
+If an option outside of the listed numeric choice is entered an error message will show. </em>

 <h4> Code: </h4>
 <pre><code>